huggingface/datasets/docs/source/about_dataset_load.rst

 * The number of splits in the generated ``DatasetDict``.
 * The number of samples in each split of the generated ``DatasetDict``.

-If the dataset doesn't pass the verifications, it is likely that the original host of the dataset does some changes in the data files.
+If the dataset doesn't pass the verifications, it is likely that the original host of the dataset made some changes in the data files.
-In this case, an error is raised to alert that the dataset changed.
+In this case, an error is raised to alert that the dataset has changed.
 To ignore the error, one needs to specify ``ignore_verifications=True`` in ``load_dataset()``.
 Anytime you see a verification error, feel free to `open an issue on GitHub <https://github.com/huggingface/datasets/issues>`_ so that we can update the integrity checks for this dataset.